Chapter 5: Handling Problems

 • Make them feel stupid

-As the Facilitator/Manager
+As the Facilitator or Manager

 Do:

-• Ensure every blocker gets an owner
+• Make sure every blocker gets an owner

 • Track blockers day-to-day